top of page

 Cloting Tech Finish Manager

 Our primary goal was to make the app indispensable for fashion designers and technical designers.
 To achieve this, we prioritized understanding their challenges and requirements.
-One essential feature was the creation of Tech Packs, crucial for guiding clothing production and communication between designers and manufacturers.

 Tech Pack Location.png